makijapan/cpu-process-profiler/README.md

 **Note:** The macOS binary is built using [cgo][6] and may not be portable across all versions of macOS.

+Additionally, it will append a list of the 10 processes consuming the most CPU resources.

 ## Usage examples

 ```